Complete Guide to Calculating & Improving Overall Equipment Effectiveness (OEE)

 Our client is leading Industrial Packaging manufacturer supplies to some of the major oil distributors in the region.
 One of the key challenges they are facing is they were running additional shifts with overtime to meet the production demands.
 But the production demands were well within the production capacity of the plant.
 Identifying the reasons for inefficiency and bringing in transparency to all the stakeholders were the expected output of the projects.

-By having access to data on the go (Mobile & Web Dashboards), clients were able to identify the bottlenecks and rectify them to improve productivity by 20%.
+With access to data on-the-go (Mobile & Web Dashboards), clients were able to identify the bottlenecks and rectify them to improve productivity by 20%.
 The transparency was created for shop-floor operators by TV displays in the shop floor which in turn helped in increased productivity.